Level: Advanced (Level 3)Awarding Body: WJEC EDUQAS

 A Level – Delivered in 2 years or in 1 year after completion of the AS Level course.
 The qualification consists of 2 components – Component 1: Personal Investigation (60% of A Level) and Component 2: Externally Set Assignment (40% of A Level).
 Both components are internally assessed and then externally moderated.

 How is the course assessed?

-A Level qualifications are assessed against 4 main criteria:
+The A Level qualification is assessed against 4 main criteria:

 A01: Develop ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding.